integrations/terraform-provider-github/README.md

 * `test-repo-template`
   * Configure the repository to be a [Template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository)

-Export an environment variable corresponding to GITHUB_TEMPLATE_REPOSITORY=test-repo-template.
+Export an environment variable corresponding to `GITHUB_TEMPLATE_REPOSITORY=test-repo-template`.

 ### GitHub users